akshayakolay/akshayakolay/README.md

 This collection of [samples](https://github.com/akshayakolay/Portfolio) was created to demonstrate my abilities as a technical writer.

-I cannot disclose the actual documents due to confidentiality.
+The actual documents are not shared due to confidentiality.